heroescraft/Virtual_Hardware/README.txt

 WELCOME:
 	Welcome to Virtual Hardware!
 This is a Python program that attempts to model an actual computer.
-This documentation covers how to use the "fake computer" part.
+This documentation covers how to use the "fake computer" part and the logic gates.

 LOGIC GATES:
 	This code also does come with